-Friday morning we get things rolling about 7:00 am, when the cooks start making the coffee, then the tube prep team starts, (if you have a personal flotation device, please bring it to the inflation area before you eat).
-Breakfast is served from 8:00 to 9:00.
-Breakfast K.P. report to Jill at 9:00.
-Lunch preparation report to Terry in the kitchen at 9:30.
-Tube/truck packers report to Adam to load the truck.
+Breakfast is served at 8:00.
+Breakfast K.P. report to "KT†" at 9:00.
+Lunch preparation report to "Terry†" at the breakfast tables at 9:30.
+Tube/truck packers report to "Adam†" to load the truck.
 With luck we can get the first float bus and truck out of camp at about 10:30 am, with the second float leaving camp at about noon, to enjoy a most unusual King's River phenomenon: peace and quiet.

 Saturday morning is about the same as Friday except before breakfast we hand out Tee shirts, and take the famous group picture.
 After the picture, we pack the truck with tubes and head up stream once again.